Beyond the Eastern Bloc: The Best of Moldovan Film

 Mama Illegal (2011)

 Mama Illegal documents a seven year period in the life of three Moldovan cleaning ladies living and working illegally in Austria and Italy.
 Essentially these women remain invisible; they earn a living by cleaning toilets, making beds, and scrubbing floors in affluent European homes of which they rarely meet the people that employ them.
-Abject poverty and pandemic unemployment have forced them to leave behind their home and families in order to provide for them.
+All three women are mothers, and abject poverty and pandemic unemployment have forced them to leave behind their home and families in order to provide for them.
 With every passing year the bond between them and their loved ones grows increasingly more distant.
-Investigative journalist and director Ed Moschitz explores this heart breaking subject with an extraordinary commitment that produces revelatory results.
+Investigative journalist and director Ed Moschitz explores this heartbreaking subject with an extraordinary commitment that produces revelatory results.
 By voicing the fears and concerns of these marginalised individuals he resolutely brings a personal face to the topic of illegal immigration.
 Moschitz also highlights institutionalised social and political problems which are considered intractable aspects of contemporary Moldovan life.

 Playing the Moldovans at Tennis (2012)